zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/organizations/creating-and-managing-organizations.md

 # Creating and Managing Organizations

 If you're not sure what Organizations are or whether you need them, start [here](./understanding-organizations.md).
-This article gets right to the practical stuff: how to manage Organizations.

 ## Adding Organizations